The Organ Loft

 Perhaps it was the discrepancy between the grandeur of the chapel and the puny size and sound of our struggling congregation that set the scene.
 Or perhaps I had just come to the age of questioning.
 Anyway on that day I was looking for inconsistencies and challenging the existing norms.

 I was the pastor’s pre-teen daughter.
-I was in church all the time.
+I was in church every Sunday.
 I went through all the right motions and listened to lots of sermons.
 I guess that’s where it all started.
 Another sermon in our beautiful chapel.
 The preacher was a guest minister who told great stories.
 Normally I would have been all ears, but not today.
 Today I was bored.
 I acted like I was listening, but I was thinking about something else.
 Mom, in the organ loft, would have been horrified.
 I was asking myself a very important question.
-I wanted to know if God was real.
+I wanted to know if God is real.

 Might it all be a farce?
 How did I know it wasn’t just another fairy tale like Santa Clause and the Easter Bunny?
 Could it be only a legend handed down through the generations?
 Maybe everyone believed, solely because everyone believed.
 People had been talking it for hundreds of years.
 It was the thing to do.
 Should I believe just because everybody else did?

 I thought about the chance that God is real.
 "Boy!
 If there really is a God, I would follow Him anywhere.
 Even through a snake filled swamp?
 Oh, oh!
 Would I?
 Well, why not?
 I’d be His.
 He’d be all-powerful.
 If he wanted me there, He would be with me.
 If He is real, whatever He asked of me I would do ------ if He is real."